MicrosoftDocs/mesh-docs/mesh/Create/Developing for Mesh/Building your environment/webcontent.md

 Environments that you can download and use in Unity?

 Check out the **Room Blue** scene in the **HelloWorld** sample!
-There you can see WebViews like this one and much more.
+There you can see web slates like this one and much more.

-## Add a WebView to your Mesh Environment
+## Add a WebSlate to your Mesh Environment

-Adding a WebView to your Environment should be a relatively straightforward process so long as you have a Unity project set up to create Mesh Environments or artifacts.
+Adding a WebSlate to your Environment should be a relatively straightforward process so long as you have a Unity project set up to create Mesh Environments or artifacts.